Small business technology trends

 2017: The first findings

-There are around 29 million businesses with fewer than 500 employees in the US, representing 99.7 percent of all US businesses and almost half of total private sector employment.
+There are around 29 million businesses with fewer than 500 employees in the United States, representing 99.7 percent of all US businesses and almost half of total private sector employment.
 The use of digital tools can help small businesse to improve their performance and respond to changes in the business and consumer landscape in an agile manner.
 Discover what insights phase one of the report reveals into the use of digital technology among the US small business community.